ApiLogicServer/Docs/docs/DevOps-Docker.md

 ```
 &nbsp;

-> Unlike local installes, the manager does not automatically launch VSCode on created projects.
+> Unlike local installs, the manager does not automatically launch VSCode on created projects.
 Proceed as noted in Step 3, below.

 ![Docker Manager](images/docker/VSCode/manager.png)